mattvenn/zero-to-asic-www/content/terminology/VLSI.md

 date: 2020-11-12T17:44:33+01:00
 images: ["die.jpg"]
 featured_image: "die.jpg"
+description: Very Large Scale Integration (VLSI) refers to ICs containing thousands or more MOSFETs on a single chip, a term that emerged in the 1970s as transistor counts grew into the thousands and beyond.
+faq:
+  - q: What does VLSI stand for and when did it originate?
+    a: VLSI stands for Very Large Scale Integration.
+The term started being used in the 1970s when thousands of MOSFETs were being integrated together to make a single IC.
+  - q: How many transistors are in a modern VLSI chip?
+    a: Transistor counts have grown enormously over time.
+The Intel 4004 in 1971 had 2300 transistors, the Intel Pentium 4 in 2002 had 551 million, and the Apple M1 Ultra in 2022 has 114 billion transistors.
+  - q: How many standard cells are in a typical open source ASIC submission?
+    a: A group MPW5 submission described on the site totalled 91569 standard cells across all designs.
+The number of transistors is much higher — a flip-flop alone contains around 30 transistors.
 ---

 Very Large Scale Integration - this term started getting used in the 70s when thousands of [MOSFETs](/terminology/mosfet) were